4 Easy DIY Tips for a Draught Proof Front Door

 To help create neat, straight lines, and to prevent excess sealant from spreading onto paintwork, apply masking tape to both sides of the gap you intend to seal.
 This will also act as a guide when applying the sealant.

-Step 3: Load the sealant gun
+Step 3: Preparing the sealant tube

 Step 4: Apply the sealant

-Hold the sealant gun at a 45-degree angle to the gap and squeeze the trigger gently and steadily, moving the gun along the length of the gap as you go, from top to bottom.
-This could be a small gap, or a gap that runs the full length of the door.
+Hold the sealant at a 45-degree angle to the gap and squeeze the gently and steadily, moving the nozzle along the length of the gap as you go, from top to bottom.
+Apply a continuous bead of sealant, completely filling the gap and ensuring it’s filled along its entire length.

-Step 5: Smooth
+Step 5: Smooth down

 After applying the sealant, use a scraper or putty knife to smooth down the sealant bead — or if you don’t mind getting messy, use your finger — to completely seal the gap.
 Make sure that the sealant is smooth and even along its entire length and the gap is completely sealed.